prprabhu-ms/openwc-playground/acs-vue-v0/README.md

 - Native Vue implementation
 - TODO: Wrapper of web-component implementation
 - TODO: Wrapper of web-component implementation, with `explicitprops`
-- TODO: A Vue implementation of the web-component

 ## Customize configuration